awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lambda-function.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Timeout`  <a name="cfn-lambda-function-timeout"></a>
 The amount of time that Lambda allows a function to run before stopping it\.
 The default is 3 seconds\.
 The maximum allowed value is 900 seconds\.
+For additional information, see [Lambda execution environment](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-context.html)\.
 *Required*: No
 *Type*: Integer
 *Minimum*: `1`
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `TracingConfig`  <a name="cfn-lambda-function-tracingconfig"></a>
-Set `Mode` to `Active` to sample and trace a subset of incoming requests with AWS X\-Ray\.
+Set `Mode` to `Active` to sample and trace a subset of incoming requests with [AWS X\-Ray](https://docs.aws.amazon.com/lambda/latest/dg/services-xray.html)\.
 *Required*: No
 *Type*: [TracingConfig](aws-properties-lambda-function-tracingconfig.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `VpcConfig`  <a name="cfn-lambda-function-vpcconfig"></a>
-For network connectivity to AWS resources in a VPC, specify a list of security groups and subnets in the VPC\.
+For network connectivity to AWS resources in a [VPC](https://docs.aws.amazon.com/lambda/latest/dg/configuration-network.html), specify a list of security groups and subnets in the VPC\.
 *Required*: No
 *Type*: [VpcConfig](aws-properties-lambda-function-vpcconfig.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)